icebert04/icebert04.github.io/_posts/2018-1-5-get-a-mentor.md

 Here are some of those...

 1.)
 DEVELOP YOUR INNER CHI = Ch'i or Qi is a Chinese word of Life Energy.
-Each one of us has it but sadly most of us doesn't know or not interested in utilizing it.
+Each one of us has it but sadly, most of us doesn't know or not interested in utilizing it.
 Developing your Chi can be a way to heal your body – both physically and mentally – as well as a path to reaching your full potential.
-Do you the Force in Star Wars?
+Do you know "The Force" in Star Wars?
 Believe me, that is true... from a certain point of view.

 2.)
+BLOCK OUT ALL THE NEGATIVE = Although there is no escape from it, my mentor taught me how to minimize the negative and not get bothered by it.
+Andy taught me to read people's minds and why they act incorrectly.
+There is so much greed, envy, and hatred in this world that most people get infected by it.
+I sometimes wonder if the Yin and Yang (陰陽 yīnyáng, "positive-negative")is still balanced.
+But I have to believe that nature will allow the Yang (Positive) rise again into this world.

+3.)